didlix/racheljgraves.co.uk/source/cv.markdown

 ### Development Skills

-I have 11 years' experience working with a variety of object-oriented programming languages (Ruby, PHP and JavaScript) and with a number of frameworks and content management systems (Ruby on Rails, Padrino, Zend Framework, Drupal, RefineryCMS and Padrino).
+I have 13 years experience working with a variety of object-oriented programming languages (most recently Ruby) and with a number of frameworks and content management systems (Ruby on Rails, Sinatra, Padrino and Middleman).
 I am also proficient in HTML and CSS.

 ### Tools and Processes
-Agile/Scrum, Lean UX, Coding Standards, Issue and Task tracking (Redmine, Trac, Jira, Pivotal Tracker), Version Control (Git), Deployment (Capistrano), Behaviour Driven Development (Cucumber, Capybara, Selenium, PhantomJS), Test Driven Development (RSpec).
+I am proficient with a number of tools and processes in Test-Driven Development, Behaviour-Driven Development, User–Centred Design, Project Management and so on.

 ## Relevant Experience

 ### Money Advice Service
 _Ruby Developer, June 2013 -- Present_

+Worked on a number of Ruby on Rails Engines delivering Quiz, Budget Planning, Mortgage Calculation and Sign in and Account creation functionality.

 ### Ricardo-AEA
 _Lead Drupal Developer, October 2012 -- Janurary 2013_